-For over 5 years, I’ve been helping women have babies.
-I’m a certified labor doula and midwife assistant and have helped over 160 women bring their babies into this world.
-The job is arduous, unpredictable and messy.
+For over 5 years, I’ve been helping women deliver babies.
+I’m a certified labor doula and midwife assistant, and I’ve helped over 160 women bring their babies into the world.
+My job is arduous, unpredictable, and messy.

 Several years ago God began to give me insight about birth — ways it is close to His heart.
 Ways it paralleled His love for us.
 Ways I benefitted from the experience myself.
 And through that, I began to ponder Mary and the birth of Jesus.

-We all know Mary was a teenager, but really think about that.
+Mary was a teenager.
+Wait.
+Stop.
+Think about that.
 She was only a few years older than my oldest daughter.
-A teenaged girl in a culture where her entire identity consists of having a husband, having babies, and all that entails.
-She had no rights, no voice, no occupation outside of being told what to do and having a family.
+She was a teenage girl in a culture where her entire identity consists of having a husband and having babies.
+She had no rights, no voice, no occupation outside of having a family.

-It was risky to the extent of knowing she could loose her life, and if she was “shown mercy,” she would be labeled a liar and a whore for the rest of her life.
-She wouldn’t be taken by any man, she would be a burden to her family, and carry shame with her for the rest of her life.
+She could lose her life for admitting to her pregnancy outside of wedlock.
+And if she was “shown mercy,” she would be labeled a liar and a whore for the rest of her life.
+She wouldn’t be taken by any man.
+She’d be a burden to her family.
+And she’d carry shame with her for the rest of her life.

-I can’t imagine how terrified she must have been.
-Even today, it’s scandalous when young girls get pregnant, but with help and support they can still have hope and a future.
-But for Mary, this would have tainted her for life.
+I can’t imagine how terrified she must’ve been.
+Even today, young girls getting pregnant is considered scandalous, but with the help and support of a community, they can still have hope and a future.
+But for Mary, this pregnancy would’ve tainted her for life.

-I am certain she considered all of this: a possible death, certain shame and cruelty from others, labels that would prevent her from starting over.
-Giving up her only opportunity to do something with her life.
-Disappointment from her parents.
-Being an embarrassment to her family.
+I’m certain she considered all of this: a possible death, shame and cruelty from others, and a reputation that would prevent her from starting over.
+She was giving up her only opportunity to do something with her life.
+She’d face disappointment from her parents and live under a cloud of embarrassment in her community.
 But her answer is “I am His servant, let it be to me according to your word”.
 And so it all began.
 She was brave and had immense trust.